Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Outline of proofs

-To determine the sample complexity threshold under online SGD algorithm, we control the retraction and martingale terms so that the discrete dynamics is sufficiently close to the continuous one studied in~\cite{multispikedPCA} over a time scale of order \(\frac{\sqrt{N}}{\delta} N^{\frac{p-2}{2}}\).
-We show that this requires a step-size parameter of order \(\log(N)^{-1} N^{-\frac{p-3}{2}}\), leading to a sample complexity of order \(\log(N) N^{p-2}\).
-This threshold is required for efficient recovery of both spikes.
+To determine the sample complexity threshold for the online SGD algorithm, we control both the retraction and martingale terms to ensure that the discrete-time dynamics remains dominated by the drift component.
+We show that this requires a step size parameter of order \(\log(N)^{-1} N^{-\frac{p-3}{2}}\), which in turn leads to a sample complexity of order \(\log(N) N^{p-2}\).
+This threshold guarantees efficient recovery of both spikes.\\

 \textbf{Recovery for \(p =2\).} In this case, the solution of~\eqref{eq: simple equation} is given by